NEON-biodiversity/neon_data_examples/README.md

 ### Using neonStore

-The [neonStore](https://cran.r-project.org/package=neonstore) R package is not from NEON, bhut from Dr. Carl Boettiger, Berkeley although one of the authors is Clair Lunch from NEON/Batelle who is primary author of the neonUtilities pacakge.
+The [neonStore](https://cran.r-project.org/package=neonstore) R package comes from [Carl Boettiger @ Berkeley](https://www.carlboettiger.info/) although one of the authors is Clair Lunch from NEON/Batelle who is primary author of the neonUtilities pacakge.

 The goal of  [neonStore](https://cran.r-project.org/package=neonstore) is to simplify the download and access process by always saving the results to the disk, to provide a cache system where you can require a NEON data product and it won't re-download if you already have it, and lastly use a SQL database to make querying the data fast.

-The main different between neonUtilities is that there is a folder where the data is automaatically saved.
-There is a way you may save this configuraion, and also a way to store your NEON token once so you don't have to put it in every function call (and keep it out of your code that may end up in a git repository).
+There are several  advantages over neonUtilities are, 1) there is a folder where the data is automatically saved and 2) data may be loaded into a SQL database for querying without loading into memory.
+There is a way you may save this configuration, and also a way to store your NEON token once so you don't have to put it in every function call (and keep it out of your code that may end up in a git repository).
+In addition, you may find product IDs by theme or taxonomic group (e.g. "BIRDS").

-The github repository has links to vignettes : https://github.com/cboettig/neonstore
+The github repository has links to vignettes which may explain best : https://github.com/cboettig/neonstore

+This may be a step much easier to use as a wrapper to neonUtilities.

 ### Using the NeonDivData R Package